NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 ### Extending the Hardhat config types

-To extend the config types, you'll need to extend its user and resolved version, all of which are declared in `hardhat/types/config`.
+To extend the config types, you'll need to extend its user and resolved versions, both of which are declared in `hardhat/types/config`.

-As we want to extend the values of the `networks` property, we won't be extending the whole `HardhatUserConfig` type, but the types of the `networks` instead.
+As we want to extend the values of the `networks` property, we won't be extending the whole `HardhatUserConfig` type, but the types of `networks` instead.

 The same pattern of having a `SomethingUserConfig` and `SomethingConfig` is used for all the types of the properties of the config, so you can extend precisely what you need.

 In this case, we'll extend the following types:

-- `EdrNetworkUserConfig` and `EdrNetworkConfig`, for the `edr-simulated` networks.
+- `EdrNetworkUserConfig` and `EdrNetworkConfig`, for `edr-simulated` networks.
-- `HttpNetworkUserConfig` and `HttpNetworkConfig`, for the `http` networks.
+- `HttpNetworkUserConfig` and `HttpNetworkConfig`, for `http` networks.

-To do it, open `packages/plugin/src/type-extensions.ts`, and and lets replace the above the one we added in the previous section, so that the entire file looks like this:
+To do it, open `packages/plugin/src/type-extensions.ts`, and let's replace the code above the one we added in the previous section, so that the entire file looks like this:

 ```ts{4,8,12,16}
 import "hardhat/types/config";